soxhub/openpyxl/doc/defined_names.rst

 ranges should always include the name of the worksheet they're in.

 Defined names can either be restricted to individual worksheets or available globally for the whole workbook.
+Names must be unique within a collection; new items will replace existing ones with the name.

 Sample use for ranges